gbvbahia01/Make/README.md

 ```

 ## Mechanics

+<b>For a object be made by Make it only need to have a default constructor.
+A constructor without arguments.</b><br>

 Objects are defined with fields.
 Usually is necessary to define some rules in those fields.
 Like a car cannot have -3.5 of gasoline and cannot pass tha maximum amount in its fuel tank.<br>
 Make can create those values respecting all rules.<br>
 If you use JSR303 annotations Make will read them and use to create the fields values.
 Make will do a reverse engineering to create valid values for each field.
 With the only exception will be the annotation @Pattern.
 For this annotation you will have to create a value.
 A good thing is that  Make has a lot of tools to help you.<br>